agamboa7/lab2-team10/data-collection/README.md

 ```bash
 python3 dataset_gathering.py
 ```
-- `output`: 4 output files (2 TSV files and 2 FASTA files, one for positive set and one for negative datasets)
+- `output`: 4 output files (2 TSV files and 2 FASTA files, each for positive and negative datasets)